People have a fever, chills, and drenching sweats and sometimes chest pain, difficulty breathing, and a cough.

 Antifungal drugs must be taken for months.

-Blastomycosis may be more common among and more severe in some people with a weakened immune system.
+Blastomycosis can occur in people who have a normal immune system.
+However, it may be more common among and more severe in some people with a weakened immune system.
 Unlike most fungal infections, blastomycosis is not more common among people with AIDS.
 However, it tends to be more severe in people with AIDS.

 Most cases of blastomycosis occur in areas of North America where the fungus lives in the soil near river beds: